SHP most influential Awards

 The most influential people in health and safety

 SHP has begun its search for the Most Influential Individual in health & safety for 2021 and want your help to vote on who you think should win the coveted award.

 The SHP Most Influential Awards recognise the people who have the biggest, positive impact on health and safety in the UK, making a difference not just to their own organisation but to the wider profession or society.
 Each year SHP publishes an unranked list of the most influential individuals, as well as one stand-out winner.

-Most Influential is brought to you as part of the wider SHP Awards.
+Most Influential is brought to you as part of the wider SHP Awards, in collaboration with Shirley Parsons, HSEQ talent experts.
 The awards are completely free to enter and winners are decided by a panel of independent judges and by public vote.

 Most Influential Individual

 SHP readers are invited to nominate who they feel is the Most Influential Individual in health & safety for 2021.
 Then the SHP Awards judging panel review nominations and SHP will publish a list of finalists.
 Making it onto the list is an achievement in itself.

 Finally, SHP readers are asked to vote for the one person on the list who they feel has made the biggest impact and deserves to be crowned the Most Influential Individual of the year.